There's a lot of conflicting information about what chickens should and should not eat.

 I found it extremely confusing when I started out.
 Where did the information come from, and which was accurate?

-Some won't do them much good and some may make them ill if eaten in very large quantities, but very few are actually lethal.
+Some won't do them much good and some may make them ill if eaten in very large quantities.
+But very few are actually fatal.

-Kidney beans are the worst culprit but any bean which has not been properly cooked is potentially lethal for your chickens.
+Kidney beans are the worst culprit, but any bean which has not been properly cooked is potentially lethal for your chickens.

 Illness will occur after eating as few as three or four beans and will progress very rapidly, killing in as short a time as an hour.

-Keep any bean plants well out of the way of your chickens.
+They will probably avoid them anyway, but to be safe, keep any bean plants well out of the way of your chickens.

-To make them safe for both humans and chickens, beans should be soaked in cold water for at least five hours - preferably longer - the water discarded, the beans rinsed and then boiled rapidly in fresh water for at least thirty minutes.
+To make them safe for both humans and chickens, beans should be soaked in cold water for at least five hours - preferably longer.
+Then, discard the water, rinse the beans thoroughly and boil rapidly in fresh water for at least thirty minutes.

-No, thought not.
+Thought not.
 Then don't give it to your chickens.

 Some moulds, of course, are good.
 Penicillin was developed from a mould and some cheeses have mould deliberately injected into them.

 But others, including the mould which grows on soft fruits, produce toxins and it's not possible to judge which moulds are good and which are toxic.